Hear about China’s growing influence on startups at Disrupt SF 2017

 That’s why we’re so excited to host some of the best Chinese companies and investors at Disrupt SF this coming September.
 Along with some key interviews and fireside chats, Disrupt SF has special events tailored for the Chinese startup scene as well as services for non-English-speaking attendees.

-General admission tickets are now available at an early bird discount rate.
+General admission tickets are now available at an early-bird discount rate.

 Folks who attend the conference will have a chance to check out an “Off the Record” workshop session that focuses on cross-border venture capital investment in Asia.
 This workshop will be a moderated discussion between investors and founders who are experts in this field.
 Like other Off the Record sessions, this will not be live-streamed.